RBritoX/GoStack-GoBarber/README.md

 ````

 <br>
 📱 To run **Mobile**, you need an Android or iOS simulator (Mac only) running on your computer or connect your physical smartphone to USB.
 To learn how to install / configure, follow the [RocketSeat tutorial](https://react-native.rocketseat.dev/).
-Now, on another tab of the terminal, run the following commands:
+<br>Now, on another tab of the terminal, run the following commands:
+<br><br>

 ````zsh
 # to enter the Mobile folder